rashmishreev/DATA-228-Big-Data-Tech-App/README.md

 - Most used cards: Visa, followed by Mastercard
 - Significant impact of temperature on ATM usage

 > These insights can guide ATM refill schedules, inform partnership strategies, and improve customer comfort at ATM locations.
-The analysis provides a data-driven foundation for enhancing the bank's ATM network efficiency and customer experience.
+The analysis provides a data-driven foundation for enhancing the bank's ATM network efficiency.

 ## Project Files
 - `ThePieSparkersDATA228_BDT_project.ipynb`: Jupyter notebook containing the project code